fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 ## MSP 25 - Create Staging and Production Environment with Rancher

-* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `Call-AWS-Training-Account`.
+* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `felix-AWS-Training-Account`.

-* Create a `Node Template` on Rancher with following configuration for to be used while launching the EC2 instances and name it as `Call-AWS-RancherOs-Template`.
+* Create a `Node Template` on Rancher with following configuration for to be used while launching the EC2 instances and name it as `felix-AWS-RancherOs-Template`.

 ```text
 Region            : us-east-1